htso/Robinhood_at_a_glance/README.md

 Since the dataset is quite large (3.3 Gb) and belongs to *robintrack*, I do not include it here.
 To run my scripts, you need to download it from his site -- see __Data Sources__ below.

+I plan to update every weekend with new *robintrack* data.
+So come back to see what's changed and what's new.

 ## Data Exploratory Analysis

 I show some properties of this dataset and found some issues, see [this](Data_Exploration.md).